 Death and the End

-Five years after first encountering Uncle Lucius in Deathville, Johnny Jenkinson, along with his best friends, Simon and Trudy, find themselves pulled back to the strange netherland inhabited by Eddie and the Deaths, where they must face their greatest challenge yet.
+Five years after first encountering Uncle Lucius in Deathville, Johnny Jenkinson and his best friends, Simon and Trudy, find themselves pulled back to the strange netherland inhabited by Eddie and the Deaths, where they face their greatest challenge yet.

-Collecting evil lost souls from across the void, Uncle Lucius has returned, seeking to destroy not only Deathville and the Earth, but the entire Universe and everything beyond.
-With only a few clueless, but well-meaning Deaths up against the vast army of Lucius’ lost souls, things look very bad indeed for Johnny and his friends.
+Collecting lost souls from across the void, evil Uncle Lucius has returned, waging war in heaven and seeking to bring about not only the end of the world but the end of the entire Universe and everything beyond it too.
+With only a few clueless, but well-meaning Deaths up against the vast army of Lucius’ lost souls, things look very grim indeed for Johnny and his friends.

-How can this rag-tag assortment of Deaths and humans possibly turn the tide against the merciless might of Uncle Lucius and his forces?
+With the station in the sky ruined and the ghost train as their only means of transport, how can this rag-tag assortment of Deaths and children ever turn the tide against the cruel might of Uncle Lucius and his forces?
 What possible assistance lurks within the void and can it be persuaded to help?
+Why is the diamond rivet so important?
 And what about the Guardians of the Gateway?
 Will they intervene to prevent the end of Creation or will they remain silently watching, as the Universe around them slowly fades away?

-‘Death and the End’ is the third and final book in the ‘DATS’ Trilogy, as always, the author hopes it will be enjoyed by young and older readers alike.
+‘Death and the End’ is the third and final book in the childrens action and adventure series, the ‘DATS’ Trilogy, which the author hopes will appeal to preteens and everyone who likes a good story.

 Chapter 1 – Johnny